bagder/daniel.haxx.se/about.md

 ## Skyline Techniques

-During these days I also wrote a "music editor" with a separate optimized production music player and under the name "Skyline Techniques" Björn and Linus wrote several catchy SID tunes that we and others would use in many demos of the time.
+During these days I also wrote a *music editor* (a program which you use to compose and create music) with a separate optimized production music player and under the name Skyline Techniques Björn and Linus wrote several catchy SID tunes that we and others would use in many demos of the time.
 We had a dream of being able to produce and sell music to commercial C64 productions but that never materialized.

 ## Games

-We created at least two quite well-developed and functioning game embryos on the C64, one was a two-car split-screen driving game with a top-view of the cars and the other was a horizontal shoot-em up game with quite advanced multiplexed sprite "enemies" which allowed for 20-30 simultaneously flying objects to shoot down.
+We created at least two quite well-developed and functioning game embryos on the C64, one was a two-car split-screen driving game with a top-view of the cars and the other was a horizontal shoot-em up game with quite advanced multiplexed sprite enemies which allowed for 20-30 simultaneously flying objects to shoot down.
 Creating the games and reaching maybe 90% of them was fun.
 Actually having the discipline to take them all the way was another matter so we never completed any of them.